ankurprajapati/DAT6_clb/Final_Project/README.md

 * Build model to predict repeat buying (binary outcome)
 * — How to test all of the different dimensions?
 Anything other than “try them all”?
 * — Look at second-order dimensions?
 (Derived variables:  things like purchase frequency could be calculated for each customer from their transaction history.)
-* — Evaluate precision, accuracy and predictive power of model.
+* — Evaluate precision, accuracy and predictive power of model

 ==================